student-hub/flutter-workshop/README.md

 It should've automatically set the `padding` property to `EdgeInsets.all(8.0)`.
 This means that we want a padding of 8 pixels on each side of the wrapped widget.
 We can use `EdgeInsets` to define exactly what kind of padding we want, for example `EdgeInsets.only(left: 8.0, right: 4.0)` to specify a value for each side and omit sides we don't need a padding on, `EdgeInsets.symmetric(vertical: 2.0)` if we want the same padding on corresponding sides, or `EdgeInsets.fromLTRB(1.0, 2.0, 3.0, 4.0)` to specify the padding for each side without needing named parameters (the order is left-top-right-bottom, LTRB).

+The code that corresponds to this section can be found [here](https://github.com/acs-upb-mobile/flutter-workshop/tree/basic_layout).
 You should now have an app that looks like this:

 <img src=screenshots/layout.png height=500>